LRDHALE/Personal-Portfolio/README.md

 To optimize new images:
 1. Run `./optimize-images.sh` (requires ImageMagick)
 2. Use `<picture>` element with WebP and fallback in HTML

+## Improvements 🛠️

+- Plan to create a dynamic project tile using React
+- Future upgrade: rebuild the entire portfolio using React for better scalability and interactivity

 ## Contact 📧